Travix-International/fullstack-interview-test/README.md

 **Travix - Problem to be solved**

-**Background:**
+You need to build a flights aggregator application.
+User input parameters: origin, destination, departure date, return date, number of passengers.
+It should sarch for flights with those paramteres and show the list of flights to the user.

+**Recommended duration of test:**

+Allocate no more than 3 hours to complete this exercise.
+An incomplete solution is acceptable but documenting any remaining tasks and next steps is expected.

+**FE Requirements:**

+* React 16+
+* Good state management
+* Modular CSS
+* Responsive design
+* Linting
+* Unit tests
+* you can use https://github.com/facebook/create-react-app  to create a React App

+**Backend:**

 BusyFlights is a flights search solution which aggregates flight results initially from 2 different suppliers (CrazyAir and ToughJet).
 A future iteration (not part of the test) may add more suppliers.

-**What is required:**
+**BE Requirements:**

 Use this GitHub repository as a base to implement the Busy Flights service that should produce an aggregated result from both CrazyAir and ToughJet.
+It is fine to change any of the supplied application code, if you choose to do so please add comments to indicate what has changed and why.
-The result should be a JSON response which contains a list of flights ordered by fare which has the following attributes:
+The result should be a JSON response which contains a list of flights ordered by fare.

+The model attributes are following:

 **Busy Flights API**